-1. Try Miniature Photography
+1. Try Miniature Photography With Toy Figures

-I took a few Playmobil people and tried my hand at photography miniature lifestyle situations.
-Place the toy on the beach and frame the image as if it were a portrait.
-You can apply composition rules to make the image more interesting.
+I took a few Playmobil people.
+And I tried my hand at photographing miniature scenes of the beach lifestyle.
+Place the toy on the beach and frame the image like a portrait.

-Something I like to do when I am taking photos of toys in open spaces is to get really low.
-This way, because of the perspective, the toy will take more space in the frame.
-It will make it look bigger than it is in real life.
+From a low perspective, the toy will take up more space in the frame.
+It makes it look bigger than it is in real life.

 2. Tell a Beach Story With a Series of Photos

 In fact, the simpler the story, the better.
 It will be easier to understand by viewers.

-If you use a shallow depth of field (an aperture of f4 or below), the out of focus LED lights will create a nice bokeh effect.
+If you use a shallow depth of field (an aperture of f/4 or below), the out-of-focus LED lights will create a nice bokeh effect.

 4. Draw or Write in the Sand

-5. Try Long Exposure Photography
+5. Try Long-Exposure Photography

-Long exposure photography requires more equipment than the other ideas, but it is totally worth it!
+Long-exposure photography requires more equipment than the other ideas.
+But it is totally worth it!

 The effect looks especially beautiful with water and clouds.
 The beach is a perfect place for this type of photography.

-As for the filters, the shutter speed is so low that even if you’d set the ISO as low as you can and close the aperture, you will still get overexposed photos.
+As for the filters, the shutter speed is so low.
+So even if you set the ISO as low as possible and closed the aperture, you would still get overexposed photos.

-I recommend you to go to your local supplier’s store and ask them for a basic set of filters to play around with and see if you like long exposure before investing in an expensive set of filters.
+I recommend you go to your local supplier’s store and ask them for a basic set of filters to play around with.
+See if you like long exposure before investing in an expensive set of filters.

-Another idea is to take photos of baby’s things.
-You can tell the parents to hold the little shoes and some object with the baby’s name.
+Another idea is to take photos of baby trinkets.
+Tell the parents to hold the little shoes and an object with the baby’s name.
 With the sea in the background, it can be a beautiful family memory!

-7. Look for Summer Symbols
+7. Look for Summer Symbols to Focus On

-This is a great way to take a self-portrait, or if you are with someone else, even a group photo.
+This is a great way to take a self-portrait or, if you are with others, even a group photo.
 And depending on the type of glasses, you can also capture the colors of the sky during twilight.

-8. Use the Beach as Background
+8. Use a Beach Background for Art

-If you like crafts you can use the beach as background to show off your creations.
-This will work well with nature-related art or crafts.
+If you like arts and crafts, you can use the beach as a background to show off creations.
+This works well with nature-related art or crafts.

 9. Sun Stars and Silhouettes

-Sunrises and sunsets are the perfect times to play with sun stars and silhouettes.
-The sun is low and its light comes at an angle.
-Both of these effects require backlight.
+Sunrises and sunsets are perfect for playing with “sun stars” and silhouettes.
+The sun is low, and its light comes at an angle.
+Both of these effects require backlighting.

-To get that you should place the camera facing towards the sun with the model between the camera and the sun.
+To get backlight, you should face your camera toward the sun with the model between the camera and the sun.
 When the model blocks the sun completely, you get a silhouette.

-10. Message in a Bottle
+10. Photogarph a Message in a Bottle